LuuDanny/LuuDanny.github.io/essays/Ask-Smart.md

 In this post, the author clearly demonstrates a lack research, effort, or attempt to solve the solution on their own.
 Rather than posting their own code and asking for help on why their code wasn't producing the correct output, the user had typed the entire question clearly expecting someone to provide a complete answer.
 Furthermore when looking at the comments, we also see that other users were able to identify this as a homework question as one person wrote "this looks like a homework exercise and displays no effort."

+## Final Thoughts

+Asking questions online can be intimidating for some individuals, as no one wants to be berated or criticized for not knowing something.
+However, it is important to recognize that asking questions is essential part learning and growth in any field, especially software engineering.
+As the our field continues to grow and evolve we will inevitably encounter situations in which we are unable to resolve a problem on our own.
+At such times, it's crucial to be able to ask questions and find answers in an effective manner to overcome these obstacles.
+Asking "smart" questions not only helps mitigate any harsh backlash from online forums but also  increase you chances of receiving useful feedback in a more timely manner.